 When I first entered Woodstock, I stumbled upon a circle of drummers playing music, and seconds later one of them invited us to play with them.
 Woodstock is also a wonderful place to connect with friendly locals.

-Woodstock Things to Do on Your New York Day Trip
+Things to Do in Woodstock – New York Day Trip

 Once you arrive at the atmospheric town of Phoenicia, you may easily forget you’re anywhere near NYC.
 There is a quiet stillness, a green fragrance, and lush vibrance that this town exudes, perfect for a relaxing day trip from NYC or a spa weekend getaway.